FAQ

 All repairs start with a $50 diagnostic fee, which is applied toward your total if you proceed.
 Repair pricing from there depends on the service.
-Software repairs like virus removal start at $75, hardware repairs start at $60 plus parts, and screen replacement labor is $100 plus the cost of the part.
+Software repairs like virus removal start at $75, hardware repairs start at $60 plus parts, and laptop screen replacement starts at $125 plus the cost of the part.
 You can see the full breakdown on the Pricing page.

 Yes, the $50 diagnostic fee is required upfront before any work begins.
 It covers my time to assess your device and tell you exactly what's wrong and what it will cost to fix.
 If you decide to proceed with the repair, that $50 comes off your total.
 So if your repair costs $100, you only owe $50 more.
 If you decide not to repair, the fee is non-refundable but you leave with a clear answer on what's wrong.